 The information we need to register a complaint:

-- the name of the telecommunications phone or internet Provider
+- The name of the Member

 - An identifier for the service that the complaint is about (such as an account number, phone number, service address)

 - Details of when the Consumer or Occupier complained to the Member and the Member’s response

 - If possible, the Member’s reference for the complaint

 - What outcome the Consumer or Occupier wants.

 If the Consumer or Occupier tells us they have spoken to the Member and given it a chance to resolve the complaint and has given us sufficient information to allow the Member to deal with the complaint, we will register a Complaint.